anthill-platform/anthill/docs/services/game-master/api.rst

    * - ``400 Bad Arguments``
      - Some arguments are missing or wrong.

+.. _create-party-and-open-session:

 Create Party And Open Session
 ------------------------------

-Creates a fresh new party and opens a Party Session on it.
+Creates a fresh new party and opens a :ref:`party-session` on it.

 Web Socket Request
 ~~~~~~~~~~~~~~~~~~